-Lessons from the 2010-2012 Cantebury earthquake sequence, the MV Rena grounding and the Pike River Coal Mine tragedy, indicated that a lack of pre-existing planning for the types of impacts, consequences, and necessary response actions inhibited the effectiveness of those responses.
+Lessons from the 2010-2012 Canterbury earthquake sequence, the MV Rena grounding and the Pike River Coal Mine tragedy, indicated that a lack of pre-existing planning for the types of impacts, consequences, and necessary response actions inhibited the effectiveness of those responses.
 At least some of this can be attributed to the “all hazards” approach.

 Although “all hazards” planning provides broad and solid basis for response planning, it lacks specificity about the sorts of impacts and consequences that individual, large-scale or complex hazards, like major earthquakes, will bring with them, or the community, organisation, and government agency responses that are likely to be required to reduce damage, loss or suffering.

 Project AF8 has been initiated to introduce outline planning for response actions, resources, and overall coordination within and between CDEM Groups across the South Island.
-The planning model being applied in Project AF8 uses Alpine Fault earthquake scenarios developed by subject matter experts, which are then used to develop response priorities and actions to be included in the South Island Alpine Fault Earthquake Resposne (SAFER) Plan.
+The planning model being applied in Project AF8 uses Alpine Fault earthquake scenarios developed by subject matter experts, which are then used to develop response priorities and actions to be included in the South Island Alpine Fault Earthquake Responne (SAFER) Plan.

 The SAFER planning process is based on that included in the Coordinated Incident Management System (CIMS) 2013.
 AF8 planning includes as many agencies and organisation that will have significant roles to play when earthquakes and associated hazards occur.
 This enables the resultant plan to support and be consistent with those developed in actual earthquake responses.